-How many hours of Photography do I really need for our Wedding?
+How many hours do I really need for our wedding?

-How do we find the right Wedding Photographer for us?
+How do we find the right photographer for us?

 These are all fantastic questions to be asking and to be honest, the answers can be different depending on what you both value.
 However, being that I want to keep this super helpful, I’d like to give my perspective on the above questions – and I’ll leave it up to you whether you take or leave my answers.
 Let’s dive in!

-I think this must be the hardest thing for a couple when searching for a Wedding Photographer – why?
+I think this must be the hardest thing for a couple when searching for a wedding photographer – why?
 Because there is no average!
 There is no industry standard, there is no guideline on what you should pay to receive quality work and a great photography experience.
-However, I did do a little bit of research before answering this question and I found a friend of mine Josh Withers did a recap of Wedding Budgets (from info he gleaned off Easy Weddings Annual Wedding Survey & America’s Global Wedding Insights survey) – and he found that the average wedding Photography Budget in 2016 is $2845 BUT he also said that:
+However, I did do a little bit of research before answering this question and I found a celebrant friend of mine Josh Withers said that:

 “In my mind, knowing the market, you’re hiring a good photographer if you’re spending more than $3000-4000 on them.
 Taking into account the work that goes into a full day shoot, before, after, during, that’s the price you ought to spend so you’ll love your photos.”

 … and these were just off the top of my head.
-Now of course, I know that not every Wedding Photographer has the same amount of tasks as I do, but this is what I need to do to provide my couples with the best experience I know how… so that they can not only trust they have someone on board that can document every moment of their Wedding Day, but that will also help them throughout the leadup to their Wedding and afterwards, delivering their images promptly and with love (the turnaround timeframe for one of my couples is just 2 weeks – sometimes they are still on their honeymoon!)
-So, now that you know a little more about what goes into this Wedding Photography gig – remember you have to add on the cost of the photographer’s expertise, artistic perspective and experience.
-You’ll also want to consider the cost of their insurance (and you want to make sure they have some), their travel on the day and their photography equipment (like cameras, flashes, lenses, memory cards, computers & hard drives).
-If you expect your photographer to arrive at your wedding with professional camera gear AND backups (sometimes totaling between $10,000 – $20,000 worth of equipment) should you not be expecting to pay a professional price?
+Now of course, I know that not every wedding photographer has the same amount of tasks as I do, but this is what I need to do to provide my couples with the best experience I know how.
+This way they can not only trust they have someone on board that can document every moment of their wedding day, but that will also help them throughout the lead up to their wedding and afterwards, delivering their images promptly and with love (the turnaround timeframe for one of my couples is just 4 weeks – sometimes they are still on their honeymoon!)
+So, now that you know a little more about what goes into this wedding photography gig – remember you have to add on the cost of the photographer’s expertise, artistic perspective and experience.
+You’ll also want to consider the cost of their insurance (and you want to make sure they have some), their travel on the day and their equipment (like cameras, flashes, lenses, memory cards, computers & hard drives).
+If you expect your photographer to arrive at your wedding with professional camera gear AND backups (sometimes totaling between $10,000 – $20,000 worth of equipment), should you not be expecting to pay a professional price?
 Or at least know, that if you don’t – you can’t expect that level of service or professionalism.
 That’s a bit of a truth bomb right there!

-This is totally dependent on what parts of your Wedding Day you would like photographed.
-Some couples opt for the whole sha-bang – they want the entire day (which is generally around 12 hours from start to finish) and sometimes even pre-wedding activities or post-wedding brunches (this is especially true if it’s a destination wedding or if they have friends & family coming from overseas), but others are happy with just 3 or 4 hours on the day.
+This is totally dependent on what parts of your wedding day you would like photographed.
+Some couples opt for the whole sha-bang – they want the entire day (which is generally around 10 hours from start to finish) and sometimes even pre-wedding activities or post-wedding brunches (this is especially true if it’s a destination wedding or if they have friends & family coming from overseas), but others are happy with just half the day being documented, around 6 hours.
 It totally depends on what you have planned and again, what you both value (I’m starting to sound like a broken record player aren’t I!)
-I will let you know the majority of my JFL couples opt for around 10 hours – which means that they get some of the prep & excitement during the morning documented – right through to the end of the formalities at the Reception that night (we generally leave after we get a few photos of their guests cutting it loose on the d-floor!)
+I will let you know the majority of my JFL couples opt for around 8 hours – which means that they get some of the prep & excitement during the morning photographed – right through to the end of the formalities at the reception that night (we generally leave after we get a few photos of their guests cutting it loose on the d-floor!)
 Is that right for you?
 Only you guys will know.
 My advice would be to talk about what’s important to you both and what you envisage – and can afford – and go from there!

 4. How do we find the right photographer for us?

-That’s what it’s all about isn’t it!
+That is what it’s all about isn’t it!
 If you’re asking this question, I wrote a post that you might find valuable here… but ultimately, I am a huge believer that the better you get to know your photographer & the better they get to know you – the better your photographs will be as a result!
 So, if you’re looking for the right photographer – find someone that you would want to be friends with.
 Why?
-Because ANYONE that is at ease with the person holding the camera looks damn hot & natural in photos – and spending 8, 10, 12 hours with them on your Wedding Day becomes something you’re really looking forward to!
+Because ANYONE that is at ease with the person holding the camera looks relaxed & natural in photos – and spending 6, 8, 10 hours with them on your wedding day becomes something you’re really looking forward to!
 Note: Of course you need to like their photography style and portfolio too!
 Just becoming friends doesn’t mean they are good at what they do.
 Obvs.